-New and revised IFRS Effective for annual periods beginning on or after IFRS S1 General Requirements for Disclosure of Sustainability-related Financial Information 1 January 2024 IFRS S2 Climate Related Disclosures 1 January 2024 Amendments to IFRS 16 Leases relating to lease liability in a sale and leaseback transaction 1 January 2024 Amendments to IAS 1 Presentation of Financial Statements relating to classification of liabilities as current or non-current 1 January 2024 Amendments to IAS 21 The Effects of Changes in Foreign Exchange Rates relating to Lack of Exchangeability 1 January 2025 Amendments to IFRS 10 Consolidated Financial Statements and IAS 28 Investments in Associates and Joint Ventures (2011) relating to the treatment of the sale or contribution of assets from and investor to its associate or joint venture Effective date deferred indefinitely.
+New and revised IFRS periods beginning on or after Amendments to IAS 21 The Effects of Changes in Foreign Exchange Rates relating to Lack of Exchangeability 1 January 2025 IFRS 18 Presentation and Disclosures in Financial Statements 01 January 2027 Amendments to IFRS 10 Consolidated Financial Statements and IAS 28 Investments in Associates and Joint Ventures (2011) relating to the treatment of the sale or contribution of assets from and investor to its associate or joint venture Effective date deferred indefinitely.
 Adoption is still permitted.
+4 11 1 1 4 1 1 4